Accountability in Aceh

 There have been reports about many non-Acehnese, who are currently busy lobbying government officials to win lucrative projects.
 The local people of Aceh, on the other hand, think they have the right to carry out the job, because it concerns the reconstruction of their territory.
 Moreover, although the projects may be very profitable for contractors, the reconstruction efforts also hold a strong social and humanitarian component.

+Since most of the money comes from donations, it would be disgraceful if the social factor is put on the back burner, behind commercial considerations.
 The Acehnese must be treated as subjects, and not merely objects of the reconstruction efforts.
 For decades, the people of Aceh have suffered as Jakarta used violence and military methods to silence the outspoken Acehnese.

 This is the right time to correct those past mistakes and show the people that, this time, they will be the real subjects of the development efforts.
 Again and again we need to remind ourselves that Indonesia has earned its international reputation as a notoriously corrupt country.
 With huge amounts of money now available for the province, it is very natural that those who have donated the funds worry about how their money is spent.